 Its weeks before the opening of his one-person exhibition at the Frankfurt am Main upstart gallery HUSSLEHOF and I’m in correspondence with Cudelice Brazelton over email.
 He tells me things are coming together, it’s been a bit confusing but productive nevertheless.
 This sounds familiar.
 Brazelton has told me this before.
 The part about things being confusing.
 Reading his email, I try picturing him in this setting of confusion.
 As if I could somehow redirect this momentary fog toward some reassuring clarity.
 Months prior, in another conversation, Brazelton earnestly reflected on the tonal shifts in his material selection.
 Where he once seemed fervent to let the viewer into some part of his world, to render bare his vulnerabilities and worries without hesitation or varnish, he describes his current outlook on his work as ‘solemn’ and maybe even ‘confused’.
 ‘But it’s not a bad thing’, he adds with a knowing sureness.
 The feeling of confusion can no doubt be an aversion but for Brazelton, he seems to find the grace in a lack of resolution.
 Conflicting thoughts remain unsolved, fragmentary, and left open.
 Deficits and inconsistencies in prior beliefs become opportunities for unforeseen possibilities.
 If Brazelton is in the dark flailing his arms around, feeling the walls in search of a light switch, it is a necessity for relearning and navigating out of the exhaustion of inherited sociopolitical conditions.

-With origins in Dallas, Taxes and a formative art education within the community he found in Columbus, Ohio, Brazelton who now lives and works from Frankfurt’s historic Städelschule with guidance from Haegue Yang, continues to turn limitation into strength and find new commitments within the spaciousness of abstraction.
+With origins in Dallas, Taxes and a formative art education within the community he found in Columbus, Ohio, Brazelton who now lives and works from Frankfurt’s historic Städelschule with guidance from Haegue Yang, continues to turn a limitation into strength and find new commitments within the spaciousness of abstraction.
 His work remains unanchored by a single image, form, or medium.
 He embraces an austerity in a way that the work never does too much at once but nothing is ever simple all the same.
 It is a firm display of restraint.
 The sort of withholding couched in experiences reaching beyond his own personhood into the political.

 In our conversation below we talk about marked surfaces, materiality, his background as an organizer and working within artists-led DIY spaces.
-We also discuss what it means to shift the conversation of Blackness from one that is bounded by western thought to one that is stretches out internationally.
+We also discuss what it means to shift the conversation of Blackness from one that is bounded by western thought to one that is stretched out internationally.

-"there’s an interest in what abstraction can be and this idea of letting materials carry different struggles.
+there’s an interest in what abstraction can be and this idea of letting materials carry different struggles.
 For me, I always want to have this edge or this idea of damage taking place.
 The damage could be like a formal decision or a way of mark-making or like texture or surface manipulation.
-Other times, it could be very loud and social about what is actually being damaged."
+Other times, it could be very loud and social about what is actually being damaged.

 Apart from focusing on your own work, while you were living in Columbus full time, you worked collaboratively with others in the arts community.
 You’ve organized and curated shows in the past in artists-led DIY spaces.
 You recently organized/curated a show at No Place.
 Artists as curators tend to use the exhibition context as a medium for working through ideas.
 How would you say you approach curating?